Today, we take a look into Umbrella Insurance, the premiums, and why these rates are currently on the rise.

 A lot of people think that umbrella insurance is just for wealthy people.
 A common misconception is that if you have no assets, there is no need to get one.
 What you don’t know is that if you don’t have any assets, your wages can be seized.
 Your future income can still be used to pay for the settlement.
 There are also high-risked individuals who need umbrella insurance to protect them from lawsuit claims.

 If you work as a truck driver, you are a great risk on the road.
-You can be involved in a car collision and the other driver can sue you for injuries.
-If you operate a tractor and damages someone else’s property, you can also be held responsible and be sued by the property owner.
+You can get into a car collision and the other driver can sue you for injuries.
+If you operate a tractor and damages someone else’s property, you can also be liable and the property owner will sue you.

 Dogs in particular are prone to injuring other people.
-If you are the owner of the dog, you will be held responsible for the medical expenses of the injured party.
+If you are the owner of the dog, you will be liable for the medical expenses of the party who suffers injuries.
 You might also be sued for negligence.

 Skiing, hunting, surfing, driving motorcycles are all dangerous hobbies that increase the chances of being in an accident.
-You can be held responsible for accidents and injuries that may happen to other people due to these dangerous hobbies.
+You can be liable for accidents and injuries that may happen to other people due to these dangerous hobbies.

 In case of a major lawsuit, you are at risk to lose your properties and other assets if you lose the case.
 You might need to sell them to pay off the difference between the awarded amount and your existing liability insurance.

 Even if you don’t have the money now to pay the plaintiff in your case, a judge can require you to pay it off by allotting a certain percentage of your monthly income to pay your debt.